 Adopting a ‘buy-and-hold’ strategy means that you stay invested throughout market cycles, helping prevent you from making any knee-jerk reactions during turbulent times which could mean you sell at just the wrong time.

 As you’re holding your investments for the long term, it also means you’ll pay less in fees as you’re making fewer transactions.

 Of course, no investment approach is without its downsides and there are no guarantees that you’ll end up with more than you put in, but the hope is that sitting tight during periods of volatility will pay off over the long term.

 Drip feeding your money slowly into the stock market means you avoid the risk of investing a big lump sum just before a market correction.

-It also means you invest across a range of prices, so if there is a correction, your money will buy you more shares and fewer when it recovers.
+It also means you invest across a range of prices, so if there is a correction, your money will buy you more shares and less when it recovers.
 This means you effectively pay the average price over a fixed period, which can help smooth out market volatility.

 Again, there are no guarantees that investing regularly will leave you better off – you could face the reverse scenario and end up with a loss, but it can help instil investing discipline as you’ll invest regardless of whether the price is high or low.

 While there can be benefits to investing regularly rather than as a lump sum, you should remember the impact fees have on your investment.
 If you’re only investing small amounts each month, the minimum monthly fee could make it expensive and may exceed returns.